WP-Cassify/wp-cassify-develop/readme.txt

 Contact me at aa_francois@yahoo.fr and i try answer to your question.

 == Changelog ==

+= 2.0.8 =
+* New Feature !
+Add '-IN' and '-NOTIN' operators to process array attributes values.

 = 2.0.7 =
 * Add new filter wp_cassify_override_service_validate_url.
 Build you own service validate url.
 Very useful when you're behind loadbalancer.